-Dr. Joseph M. Brown is an associate professor of political science at the University of Massachusetts Boston.
-His research focuses on political conflict, including terrorism, protest, state repression, and ethnic conflict.
-His book, Force of Words: The Logic of Terrorist Threats, was published by Columbia University Press in 2020.
-The book examines the ways in which violent nonstate actors use threats to augment the effects of their physical violence.
-As frightening, but not directly harmful, speech acts, threats enable terrorists to coerce governments and intimidate civilian populations without engaging in unlimited violence that would alienate potential supporters.
-Force of Words reorients the field of terrorism studies, prioritizing the symbolic, psychological dimension that makes terrorism distinctive from other modes of conflict.
-Professor Brown’s second book, under contract with Columbia University Press, concerns radical environmental activism, particularly the use of civil disobedience and sabotage tactics.
-The book will examine these issues in the context of the transnational movement against fossil fuel extraction, comparing the tactical and strategic thought of anti-pipeline activists in Appalachia and the Indigenous communities of British Columbia.
+Joseph M. Brown is an associate professor of political science at the University of Massachusetts Boston.
+His research focuses on political conflict, including protest, state repression, and terrorism.
+His first book, Force of Words: The Logic of Terrorist Threats (Columbia University Press, 2020) explores how violent non-state actors use threats to attain their political goals.
+The book reorients the field of terrorism studies, prioritizing the symbolic, psychological dimension that makes this form of conflict distinctive.
+Professor Brown’s second book, under contract with Columbia University Press, concerns environmental activism, particularly the use of direct action tactics.
+The book will examine these issues in the context of land defense and anti-pipeline activism in the United States and Canada.

-Professor Brown’s peer-reviewed articles have appeared in International Organization, The Journal of Conflict Resolution, Terrorism and Political Violence, Dynamics of Asymmetric Conflict, The Journal of Political Science Education, and The Oxford Research Encyclopedia of International Studies.
+Professor Brown’s peer-reviewed articles have appeared in International Organization, Political Science Research and Methods, The Journal of Conflict Resolution, Terrorism and Political Violence, Dynamics of Asymmetric Conflict, The Journal of Political Science Education, and The Oxford Research Encyclopedia of International Studies.
 He has also written for the Washington Post and made television and radio appearances on National Public Radio, Al-Jazeera, CNBC, WGBH Boston, Fox25 Boston, and The Loopcast.
 His research has been supported by the Horowitz Foundation for Social Policy and the Earth Institute.

 Professor Brown received his Ph.D in political science from Columbia University, an M.A. in history from Brandeis University, and a B.A. in music from Wesleyan University.